jobaerkhan/jobaerkhan/README.md

 <h1 align="center">Hi 👋, I'm Jobaer</h1>
-<h3 align="center">I am Jobaer Khan.<br>A technology enthusiast who loves to explore new technologies and leverage it to solve real-life problems.<br /> Currtenly, I am doing my <a href="https://www.tue.nl/en/education/graduate-school/pdeng-software-technology/"> PDEng </a> from Eindhoven University of Technology.</h3>
+<h3 align="center">A technology enthusiast who loves to explore new technologies and leverage it to solve real-life problems.<br /> Currtenly, I am doing my <a href="https://www.tue.nl/en/education/graduate-school/pdeng-software-technology/"> PDEng </a> from Eindhoven University of Technology.</h3>

 - 📫 How to reach me **jobaer.iitdu@gmail.com**